machristie/blog/2014/backbone_intro.md

 class. `Backbone.View` also acts as a Controller in that it binds user events to methods on the View class that will update Models.

-`Backbone.Router` is also the controller in the traditional MVC understanding.
+`Backbone.Router` is also fairly controller-ish in the traditional MVC understanding.
 The Router responds to user requests for specific URLs and can handle them by showing the right type of Views and by making sure that Model instances are available.

 `Backbone.sync` is the RESTful persistence mechanism for saving/updating models.
 In Backbone, the models (Model and Collection instances) know how to persist